-CL:AIRE consists of a small team of professionals who carry out its daily activities, supported by a Board of Trustees and an advisory group - the Technology and Research Group (TRG).
-The TRG takes a key role in CL:AIRE's work, supporting CL:AIRE on issues associated with technology development, providing guidance on issues relating to sustainable land reuse and offering strategic review and steering functions for all CL:AIRE's activities.
+CL:AIRE consists of a team of professionals who carry out its daily activities, supported by a Board of Trustees, an advisory group - the Technology and Research Group (TRG) and a number of working groups.
+The TRG plays a key role in CL:AIRE's work, supporting CL:AIRE on issues associated with technology development, providing guidance on issues relating to sustainable land reuse and offering strategic review and steering functions for all CL:AIRE's activities.